shun4midx/shun4midx/README.md

 </p>

 ## Interests
 I love programming, algorithms, listening to music, composing music, and reading upon cool math in my own free time on my own (Although I would be really happy to discuss with others too!).
-I used to be **really** obsessed over Differential Geometry, but now I find that I gravitate more towards Elliptic Functions and Group Cohomology?
+I used to be **really** obsessed over Differential Geometry, but now I find that I gravitate more towards Elliptic Functions?
 I just love math, not really any specific field within it :p

 I want to spend more time dedicating my interest towards applied math in CS though!
 I love pure math but also love applied math, I just never spent enough time learning the latter!